Thanksgiving Foods Dogs CAN have!

 If you are unsure about whether a certain food is safe for your pet or not, it’s always best to err on the side of caution and either opt to feed only foods that you already know are safe, or call your vet and ask about any unknown foods.

-Alternatively, if you’d like to make a special treat for your pup this Thanksgiving, but would rather not give him/her human Thanksgiving foods, you can consider cooking your pup his own extra special homemade treats!
+Alternatively, if you’d like to make a special treat for your pup this Thanksgiving, but would rather not give him/her human Thanksgiving foods, you can consider cooking your pup his own extra special homemade treatsOpens in a new tab.!

 I’d like to wish all my readers a very happy, fun, and safe Thanksgiving!